seerai/geodesic-auth-action/README.md

   actions, even if they are private repos.

 - `geodesic-host`: (Optional) The Geodesic API you wish to use.
-If not provided this defaults to the SaaS platform at https://api.geodesic.seerai.space.
+If not provided this defaults to the SaaS platform.
 If you are using a self hosted version of Geodesic you can use this option to specify the location of the root API.

 ## Development